hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 There are various sources of error that may creep into the database, and we will need to employ several different strategies to catch and fix them.

-In R or RStudio, open a session and set your working directory to wherever the dietdatabase folder is on the machine you are working on, source the cleaning functions, and read in the file to be cleaned (e.g.
+In R or RStudio, open the RProject file in the main repository, source the cleaning functions, and read in the file to be cleaned (e.g.
 AvianDietDatabase_Beaver_and_Baldwin_1975.txt).

 ```
-setwd('C:/Git/dietdatabase')                  # replace with the path to your local repository
+### You'll want to replace the 'qa_qc_test_db.txt' file with the data file you want to clean.
 source('cleaning/database_error_checking.R')
 dietdb = read.table('cleaning/qa_qc_test_db.txt', header = T, sep = '\t', quote = '\"', stringsAsFactors = F)
 ```